CoVid-19 Best Practices

 Credit card payments will be done at the front counter as usual if preferred.

-As per guidelines of our public health and Karate Canada, NOX Dojo has designated training pods to accommodate individuals and families.
-Each pod of 2 square meters or more is further separated by another 2 meters for instructors.
+NOX Dojo has designated training pods to accommodate individuals and families.
+As of March 1st, each pod is now 9 square meters (from 4) and is further separated by another 2 meters for instructors.

 Sanitizing the Dojo

 Before the start of classes each day, the entire dojo will be fogged with disinfectant.

 Between classes, the tatami and door handles will be sprayed and/or wiped down with a disinfectant.